Help us improve your experience.

 A CA can issue multiple certificates in the form of a tree structure.
 A root certificate is the topmost certificate of the tree, the private key of which is used to sign other certificates.
 All certificates immediately below the root certificate inherit the signature or trustworthiness of the root certificate.
 This is somewhat like the notarizing of an identity.

-1. Obtaining a root CA certificate (by either or importing one)
+1. Obtain a root CA certificate (by either or importing one)

-• You can generate a root CA certificate using Junos OS CLI on an SRX Series Firewall.
+• You can generate a root CA certificate using the Junos OS CLI.

-2. Applying root CA to an SSL proxy profile.
+2. Apply the root CA to an SSL proxy profile.

 Certificate Chain Implementation

-Starting in Junos OS Release 15.1X49-D30, SSL forward proxy supports the certificate chain implementation.
-Lets discuss about understanding certificate chain concepts and how to configure it on SRX Series Firewall.
+The SSL forward proxy supports the certificate chain implementation.
+Let's discuss certificate chain concepts and how to configure it on an firewall.

-• Root Certificate—A Root certificate is a certificate issued by a trusted certificate authority (CA).
-The root certificate is the topmost certificate of the tree, the private key of which is used to sign other certificates.
+• Root certificate—A Root certificate is a certificate issued by a trusted CA. The root certificate is the topmost certificate of the tree, the private key of which is used to sign other certificates.
 All certificates immediately below the root certificate inherit the signature or trustworthiness of the root certificate.
 These certificates are used to establish connection between two endpoints.

-• Intermediate CA Certificate—An intermediate CA certificate is a subordinate certificate signed by the trusted root specifically to validate an end-entity certificates.
+• Intermediate CA certificate—An intermediate CA certificate is a subordinate certificate signed by the trusted root specifically to validate an EE certificate.

-• Certificate Chain - An certificate chain is the ordered list of certificates that contains the SSL certificate, intermediate certificate, and root certificate.
-Some certificate authorities (CAs) do not sign with their root certificate, but instead use an intermediate certificate.
+• Certificate chain—A certificate chain is the ordered list of certificates that contains the SSL certificate, intermediate certificate, and root certificate.
+Some CAs do not sign with their root certificate, but instead they use an intermediate certificate.
 An intermediate CA can sign certificates on behalf of the root CA certificate.
 The root CA signs the intermediate certificate, forming a chain of trust.

-The intermediate certificate must be installed on the same server as the SSL certificate so that the connecting device (browsers, applications, mobile device, and so on) can trust it.
+The intermediate certificate must be installed on the same server as the SSL certificate so that the connecting devices, such as browsers, applications, and mobile devices can trust the certificate.

-When you initiate a connection, the connecting device (such as a browser) checks whether the certificate is authentic and is issued by a trusted certificate authority that is embedded in the browser’s trusted store.
+When you initiate a connection, the connecting device checks whether the certificate is authentic and is issued by a trusted CA that is embedded in the browser’s trusted store.

-If the SSL certificate is not from a trusted CA, then the connecting device continues to check if the SSL certificate is issued by an intermediate CA and this intermediate CA is signed by a root CA. The check continues till the root CA is found.
-If it finds a root CA, a secure connection is established.
-If it doesn’t find a root CA, then the connection is dropped, and your web browser displays an error message about invalid certificate or certificate not trusted.
+If the SSL certificate is not from a trusted CA, then the connecting device continues to check if the SSL certificate is issued by an intermediate CA and this intermediate CA is signed by a root CA. The check continues until the device finds the root CA. If the device finds a root CA, a secure connection is established.
+If the device doesn’t find a root CA, then the connection is dropped, and your web browser displays an error message about an invalid certificate or a certificate not trusted.

 Certificate Chain Support for SSL Initiation

-In SSL Proxy mode, the server sends the complete certificate chain, including the intermediate certificate, to the client for the validation of the certificate chain.
+In the SSL proxy mode, the server sends the complete certificate chain, including the intermediate certificate, to the client for the validation of the certificate chain.

-In non-proxy mode, during SSL initiation phase, the client sends only the client certificate to the server if requested.
-The server then must import the list of trusted Certificate Authorities (CAs) to authenticate the client certificate.
+In the non-proxy mode, during the SSL initiation phase, the client sends only the client certificate to the server if requested.
+Then the server imports the list of trusted CAs to authenticate the client certificate.

-Starting in 24.2R1, during SSL initiation, SRX Series devices generate the certificate chain and send it along with the client certificate to the server.
-The certificate chain in SSL initiation enables the server to validate the certificate chain without having to import intermediate CAs of the chain.
+During SSL initiation, the devices generate certificate chain and send it along with the client certificate to the server.
+The certificate chain during the SSL initiation phase enables the server to validate the certificate chain without having to import intermediate CAs of the chain.

 Requirements